 John Gosden is one of the world’s leading trainers, enjoying more than 2,000 winners in Britain and 600 in the United States.
-More than a century of those have been at Group 1 or Grade 1 level.
+More than a hundred of those have been at Group 1 or Grade 1 level.

 He was awarded an OBE in the Queen’s New Year Honours list at the end of 2016 in recognition of his services to horseracing.